pluhin/sa.it-academy.by/Vladimir_Kazakov/README.md

 ## Project's reporter: Vladimir Kazakov
 ## Group number: m-sa2-13-20

-## Desciption of application for deployment
+## Description of application for deployment

 * Name of application
 * Which programming language is this application written in